 - Site visits: Increasing site visits drive revenue growth through a higher number of orders and higher advertising revenue.
-Compared to the prior year, the number of site visits increased by 33.2% in 2019 - Mobile visit share: Users are making greater use of mobile devices to access the internet.
+Compared to the prior year, the number of site visits increased by 33.2% in 2019. - Mobile visit share: Users are making greater use of mobile devices to access the internet.
 In our effort to offer customers the opportunity to enjoy high quality shopping on their mobile devices, Zalando continues to develop and refine its mobile websites and apps.
-As a result, the ratio of site visits from mobile devices to the total number of site visits increased by around 4.3 percentage points in 2019, rising from 79.3% in 2018 to 83.7%. - Active customers: The Zalando group measures its success by the number of active customers.
+As a result, the ratio of site visits from mobile devices to the total number of site visits increased by around 4.3 percentage points in 2019, rising from 79.3 in 2018 to 83.7. - Active customers: The Zalando group measures its success by the number of active customers.
 Each customer that has placed at least one order within the last year (based on the reporting date) is considered active.
 Compared to the prior year, the number of active customers increased by 4.5m rising from 26.4m to 31.0m in 2019. - Number of orders: In addition to revenue, the number of orders placed is a key performance indicator (KPI) for the management of the group.
 This indicator is monitored independently from the value of merchandise and is a key driver of growth.
-In 2019, the number of orders placed increased from 116.2m in 2018 to 144.9m. - Average orders per active customer: The average number of orders placed by active customers during the last twelve months totaled 4.7 as of December 31, 2019 (prior year: 4.4).
+In 2019, the number of orders placed increased from 116.2m in 2018 to 144.9m. - Average orders per active customer: The average number of orders placed by active customers during the last twelve months totaled 4.7m as of December 31, 2019 (prior year: 4.4m).
 This KPI is an important indicator of the trust customers place in the company and is also influenced by customer age and shopping channel. - Average basket size: Like the number of orders placed, the average basket size has a direct effect on the revenue of the group.
-The average basket size (after returns) decreased slightly in fiscal year 2019 from EUR 57.1 to EUR 56.6.
-It is influenced by assortment composition, customer age and shopping channel.
+The average basket size (after returns) decreased slightly in fiscal year

-BALANCE INCOME NOTES COMBINED RESPONSIBILITY CORPORATE AUDIT GLOSSARY 49
+BALANCE INCOME STATEMENT NOTES COMBINED RESPONSIBILITY CORPORATE GOVERNANCE OPINION REPORT

-MANAGEMENT STATEMENT GOVERNANCE REPORT